Welcome to The Corvid Field Guide

 Over many years, it has developed a quiet, cult-like following among practitioners as the premier reference in these markets.
 Much like Corvid's own culture, it has continually evolved — shaped by the contributions of partners, former traders, and desk professionals, as well as those out in the field working across its many disciplines.

-In an environment increasingly shaped by algorithmic outputs and AI-driven synthesis, the integrity of source material matters more than ever.
-The universe of professionals who have not only traded, but also structured and actively hedged these instruments across cycles is exceptionally small — and historically, those individuals have not documented what they know.
+The universe of professionals who have not only traded, but also structured and actively hedged these instruments across cycles is exceptionally small — and historically, those individuals have not documented what they know, or shown their work in telling good sources from bad ones.
 This guide is a deliberate effort to change that: an actively curated body of practitioner knowledge, designed to be a dependable point of reference where signal and noise are genuinely difficult to distinguish.

 Whether you are encountering a niche local issuance or a complex global structure, this guide is designed to help you identify what you are looking at, understand its essential characteristics, and approach it with the confidence that comes from knowing the reference was written by someone who has been there.